 With UAF’s BA in Film and Performing Arts program, students will learn from a comprehensive curriculum emphasizing Alaska’s environments, lifestyles, and cultures.
 For minor programs, UAF offers a Minor in Film and a Minor in Theatre, which can be part of students’ area of concentration.

 With a personalized approach to learning, students accomplish three courses and choose either a theater or film concentration.
 While they develop their critical and creative thinking skills, they also strengthen their dramatic or technical proficiencies.
 The university offers numerous professional spaces for students to improve their skills, including the Charles Davis Concert Hall.

-Aside from coursework completion, students will participate in main-stage productions, work on-set, and join clubs like UAF Film Club and Student Drama Association to network with colleagues and professionals in the same industry.
+Aside from coursework completion, students will participate in main-stage productions, work on-set, and join clubs like the UAF Film Club and Student Drama Association to network with colleagues and professionals in the same industry.

-As one of the state’s major film and media advocates, UAF is home to the biggest collection of videos and films featuring Alaska’s beauty, cultures, and traditions.
+As one of the state’s major film and media advocates, UAF is home to the biggest collection of videos and films featuring Alaska’s beauty, culture, and traditions.
 The Alaska Film Archives is a collection of 10,000+ films and videos donated to the university by several institutions, organizations, and individuals.
 Materials feature amateur movies and professional productions made in Alaska or about Alaska from the beginning stages of filmmaking in the state until today.

-UAF is also home to the University of Alaska – Museum of the North, where ethnobotany film series was made possible through Ethnographic filmmaker Sarah Betcher.
+UAF is also home to the University of Alaska – Museum of the North, where the ethnobotany film series was made possible through Ethnographic filmmaker Sarah Betcher.
 It is one of the many documentaries that highlight Alaskan traditions, cultures, and wildlife.